maxlieb/PushRDPWrap/README.md

 1. Sometimes one of the security clients installed on our computers would delete rdpwinst.exe.
 2. Autoupdate.bat is occasionally updated with new URLs for .ini files so I want to grab the latest file.
-3. At some point downloading files from github was blocked for most users so when running autoupdate.bat remotely, it failed to download files.
+3. At some point downloading files from github was blocked for most users, so when running autoupdate.bat remotely, it failed to download files.

 This script is my attempt to resolve this.

-It will locally download rdpwrap, autoupdate, and all the .ini files from the URLs in autoupdate, copy those to the remote computer and install it.
+It will locally download rdpwrap, autoupdate, and all the .ini files from the URLs in autoupdate.bat, copy those to the remote computer and install it.

 It will wait for user input after patching RDP, so you can have your session, and when done return to the command prompt, and press ENTER to uninstall it.